 No one ever expects to suffer a stroke, get in a car accident, or have some other trauma effect their lives.

-Last December, Larry Hensley, a corrections officer, parked his truck in the lot at work and prepared for a full day on the job.
+In December, Larry Hensley, a corrections officer, parked his truck in the lot at work and prepared for a full day on the job.
 He texted his wife, April, and then the screen on his cell phone went blurry.
 Larry's entire right side became numb and he immediately knew something was wrong.
 He waved down a co-worker, who drove him to the emergency room.
 At the age of 47, Larry had suffered several massive strokes.

 Life quickly changed for the Hensley family.
-While Larry recovered in Intensive Care, April, an operations manager at a local bank, kept the family going; caring for their kids and spending her evenings with Larry at the hospital.
+While Larry recovered in intensive care, April, an operations manager at a local bank, kept the family going; caring for their kids and spending her evenings with Larry at the hospital.

 Larry began long-term rehabilitation; re-learning how to walk, talk and regain his strength.
 Every day, he completed hours of physical therapy, speech and occupational therapy.